rolldown/rolldown/docs/contrib-guide/testing.md

 - https://github.com/rolldown/rolldown/blob/main/crates/rolldown_testing/_config.schema.json

 - `main.js` is the default entry of the test case, if `config.input` is not specified in `_config.json`.

-Rolldown will bundle the input into `/dist`, and using the same `node` instance to execute every entry file in `/dist` orderly.
-If `_test.mjs` is found in test case folder, it will be executed after all entry points are executed.
+- Rolldown will bundle the input into `/dist`, and execute every entry file in `/dist` orderly.
+You might thinking it as running `node --import ./dist/entry1.mjs --import ./dist/entry2.mjs --import ./dist/entry3.mjs --eval ""`.
+  - If there is a `_test.mjs`/`_test.cjs` in the test case folder, only `_test.mjs`/`_test.cjs` will be executed.
+If you want to execute compiled entries, you need to import them manully in `_test.mjs`/`_test.cjs`.

 ### Function-complete tests in rust